Help Remove Barriers to Equitable Care Today: A Message from Escuela Maya's Director

 The Maya School of Auxiliary Nursing (Escuela Maya)

 Hospitalito Atitlán has taken the visionary step of founding the Maya School of Auxiliary Nursing (Escuela Maya) to help reduce these barriers and improve quality healthcare for Guatemala’s indigenous population.
 The school, which has been accredited by the Ministry of Health, will help train auxiliary nurses eligible to work in not only in the national public healthcare system, but also private medical facilities.
-The school will graduate 30 qualified nurses yearly to work in clinics, community projects, and government hospitals.
+The school hopes to graduate 30 qualified nurses yearly to work in clinics, community projects, and government hospitals.

 Why a Nursing School is Essential

 There are few opportunities to study in Santiago Atitlán, pop.
 60,000, and the nearest nursing school is two hours away.
 It is costly to travel to study.
 When HA publishes to hire nurses, there are few applicants.
 Our mission is to provide accessible care, which means nurses that speak the local Maya language.
 Training nurses locally will improve health services in Santiago Atitlán and rural areas.
-The Scholarship Fund |

-The fund will underwrite entrance exams, physicals, tuition, training materials, lab work, uniforms and professional mentorship for students in the 11-month program, which starts in January 2025.
+The fund will underwrite entrance exams, physicals, tuition, training materials, lab work, uniforms and professional mentorship for students in the 11-month program, which starts in January 2026.

 All donations are tax deductible through our US nonprofit partner,